 Sometimes, when we do not have choices, we push ourselves to find solutions we cannot think of in calm situations.
 When we are busy, our brain looks for shortcuts to ease the load and at that moment, magic happens.

-If you want to see a great example of how “necessity is the source of all inventions”, watch the movie Aeon Flux (you can download the movie here).
+If you want to see a great example of how “necessity is the source of all inventions”, watch the movie Aeon Flux (you can rent or buy it on Amazon).

 And keep yourself busy.
 You won’t believe how efficient you get when you are busy.